Predictia/AQUA/docs/sphinx/source/diagnostics/tropical-rainfall-diagnostic.rst

 * `pdf`:          the number of cases in each bin, normalized by the total number of counts and width of each bin.

-local and global attributes.
-Local attributes contain the information about the time and space grid for which diagnostic performed the calculations:
+The obtained xarray.Dataset contains both local and global attributes.
+Local attributes specify the time and space grid for which the diagnostic performed calculations:

-* `time_band`:    the value of time of the first and last element in the dataset and the frequency of the time grid
+* `time_band`:    the value of time of the first and last element in the dataset and the frequency of the time grid,

-* `lat_band`:     the maximum and minimum values of the tropical latitude band and the frequency of the latitude grid
+* `lat_band`:     the maximum and minimum values of the tropical latitude band and the frequency of the latitude grid,

-* `lon_band`:     the maximum and minimum values of the longitude and the frequency of the longitude grid
+* `lon_band`:     the maximum and minimum values of the longitude and the frequency of the longitude grid.

 Global attribute `history` contains the information about when the histogram was calculated and values of `time_band`, `lat_band`, and `lon_band`.